 - Tape Measure

-- Flat yardstick (or similar item with a flat edge, at least as long as the wheel from end to end.
+- Flat yardstick (or similar item with a flat edge, longer than the wheel diameter)

-Lay the wheel on a flat surface, front side (outside wall of tire) facing down.
+Lay the wheel on a flat surface, front side (outside wall of the

 Lay the yardstick across the top of the rim, from one side to the other.
 If there is a tire on the wheel you must then lay a flat edge the correct size of the rim, from one side to the other, which will lay flat onto the edge of the rim, not the tire.